-That man's present effort to exercise dominion is not in successful defiance of Jehovah's will and power, but by his permission, is shown by God's message to Nebuchadnezzar, wherein God gives permission to rule, until the time for the setting up of Christ's kingdom, to the four great empires, Babylon, Medo-Persia, Greece and Rome.
+That man's present effort to exercise dominion is not in successful defiance of Jehovah's will and power, but by his permission, is shown by God's message to Nebuchadnezzar, wherein God gives permission to rule, until the setting up of Christ's kingdom, to the four empires, Babylon, Medo-Persia, Greece and Rome.
 (Dan.
-2: 37-43) This shows where this lease of the dominion will end.
+2:37-43.)
+This shows where this lease of the dominion will end.